Hay on a Dairy Farm

 until the layer of loose hay was airborne as you see it here.

-hay fork for use from barn monorail
+Hay fork for use from barn monorail

-fork ... used instead of fooling around with "layer cake" slings in the field.
+This was said to be the most popular fork ... used instead of fooling around with "layer cake" slings in the field.

 Hanging from the monorail above the hay wagon with its pointed tips open (facing down like a fork) ...